Sex trafficking in China: History of trafficking to China

-Vietnamese women and girls were mass trafficked from Vietnam to China during French colonial rule by Chinese and Vietnamese pirates and agencies.
 France Captain Louis de Louis de Grandmaison claimed that these Vietnamese women did not want to go back to Vietnam, and they had families in China and were better off in China.
 Vietnamese women were in demand because of a lower number of Chinese women available in China.
 Vietnamese women in the Red River delta were taken to China by Chinese recruitment agencies, as well as Vietnamese women who were kidnapped from villages which were raided by Vietnamese and Chinese pirates.
 The Vietnamese women became wives, prostitutes, or slaves.

 Vietnamese women were viewed in China as "inured to hardship, resigned to their fate, and in addition of very gentle character" so they were in demand as concubines and servants.
 The massive traffick of Tongkinese (North Vietnamese) women to China started in 1875.
 Southern Chinese ports were the destination of the children and women who were kidnapped by Chinese pirates from the area around Haiphong in Vietnam.
 Children and pretty women were taken by the pirates in their raids on Vietnamese villages.